Roku Premiere Plus (3921) Review

 The Premiere+ is the upgraded version of the Premiere and is definitely worth the extra $10.
 This media streamer is one of the least expensive 4K HR10 streamers on the market giving users a crisp picture with rich colors.
 This device is great for 4K and HDR TVs and is an easy upgrade from older models.

 Roku Premiere+ Hardware

 The Premiere+ streaming device is very fast and responsive because it is powered by a quad-core ARM Cortex A53 processor.
 Navigating between menus and applications is very fast but does rely on the aging 802.11b/g/n Wi-Fi technology.

 The set-top box connects to your television via an HDMI cable.
 The streamer must be powered by using a micro USB adapter and cable or you can power the device via the USB port on your TV; however, this will slow down the device.
 Micro USB adapter and cables are included.

 Also included is the upgraded Roku remote with voice-enabled controls that operate using Google Assistant.
 As opposed to the Premiere which only uses IR and requires line-of-sight for the remote, Premiere Plus also utilizes Bluetooth technology making it a lot easier to use.
 The remote is matte black and very lightweight.
 This remote contains directional arrow buttons, a back, and home button, and also has reverse, fast-forward, and play buttons.

 The remote also includes four shortcut buttons at the bottom that allows you to go directly to a cord-cutting service app such as Netflix or Sling TV.
 Depending upon where you get the Premiere Plus these four buttons may be different.
-The company also offers the mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search.
+The company also offers a mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search.

 Roku Premiere+ Performance